AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-07-28-character-encoding/index.md

 ### Unicode

-Today, this mapping of characters to numbers is known as <dfn>[the Unicode Standard](https://home.unicode.org/)</dfn>: the universal character set used by all modern software.
+Today, this mapping of characters to numbers is known as <dfn>the Unicode standard</dfn>: the universal character set used by all modern software.
+It was first formalized in 1991 and has been maintained since then by the non-profit [Unicode Consortium](https://home.unicode.org/).
 Unicode assigns numbers to every single known character in the world, including control characters and [even emoji](https://apps.timwhitlock.info/emoji/tables/unicode).
 In fact, Table 1 shows a very tiny subset of Unicode characters and their code points.
 As of [version 15.1](https://www.unicode.org/versions/Unicode15.1.0/), Unicode encompasses 149,813 code points.
 Since it's so large, Unicode is divided into semantic chunks of closely related code points known as <dfn>Unicode blocks</dfn>.

 By convention, Unicode code points are written in the hexadecimal number system; however, instead of the usual prefix of `0x`, Unicode code points use the special prefix `U+` so they're easily distinguishable.
 Otherwise, for clarity in reference manuals and articles, we would need to note that those hexadecimal numbers are Unicode code points, rather than just any ordinary number.
 For example, the code point `0x1F642` from Table 1 would be written as `U+1F642` in Unicode.

+### UCS

+Before we move on, I want to briefly mention a bit of history that will be relevant in a future section (see [UCS-2 and UCS-4](#ucs-2-and-ucs-4)).

+Two years after the first version of Unicode was published, the International Organization for Standardization (ISO) separately defined a character set in [ISO 10646](https://www.iso.org/standard/69119.html) that was identical to Unicode but went by another name: the <dfn>[Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set)</dfn>.
+Over time, UCS has maintained parity with Unicode through its own major revisions.

+As for why both of these character sets exist, the organizations that created them apparently had different goals in mind:

+{% quote "Wikipedia: Unicode Versions", "https://en.wikipedia.org/wiki/Unicode#Versions" %}
+While the UCS is a simple character map, Unicode specifies the rules, algorithms, and properties necessary to achieve interoperability between different platforms and languages.
+Thus, The Unicode Standard includes more information, covering in-depth topics such as bitwise encoding, collation, and rendering.
+{% endquote %}

+In other words, UCS is just the bare bones character-to-number mapping of Unicode, without the additional semantics.

 ### ASCII

-But we didn't _start_ with Unicode.
-In the early days, text documents on computers used a precursor character set known as ASCII, which is now just a tiny subset of Unicode (specifically, the [Basic Latin block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block))).
+Going even further back, we'll find that we actually didn't _start_ with Unicode.
+In the 1960s, text documents on computers used a precursor character set known as ASCII, which is now just a tiny subset of Unicode (specifically, the [Basic Latin block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block))).
 ASCII consists of 128 code points and includes the English alphabet, Arabic numerals, punctuation, and common control characters (like line endings) used in digital text.
 Table 2 lists some examples of ASCII characters and their code points in hexadecimal, binary, and decimal:

 <div class="scroll-x" role="region" tabindex="0">
   <table>